gienyne/Industrial_edge_gateway/docs/architekture/README.md

 ### Sensor Connector

-Collects data from all connected sensors.
+Collects measurements from connected sensors and converts them into the common internal data model.

 Current implementation